qrtl/hls-custom/purchase_report_representative_signature/README.rst

 |badge1| |badge2| |badge3|

-This module adds representative signing information to purchase reports.
+This module adds representative signing information to the purchase order report.

 **Table of contents**